Robotics Innovation Through the Lens of a Marketer

 If you follow Kinova on social media — (you should: here’s Twitter and LinkedIn) — you'll notice a common thread in our messaging this month: innovation.
 We opted to focus on the idea of innovation this month for multiple reasons.
 First and foremost, October is on the heels of Kinova’s exciting 25M Series A funding, an investment meant to propel the company’s innovation goals into the future.
 That’s a good reason to celebrate innovation, don’t you think?

 Marketers need to be involved in the development of the product

 Second, my colleague, Keith Blanchet, wrote about the importance of bringing innovation back down to earth.
 Keith urged professionals, robotics fanatics and consumers alike to stop throwing around the i-word so loosely.
 Outside of the Kinova office walls, others debated aspects of innovation: Bloomberg argued that Google’s robotics have slowed down the process of robotics innovation; internal politics, acquisitions and conflicting product focuses have prohibited fast growth for the industry.

-When I was packing my bags to head to California and Germany this month, surrounding all of this talk of innovation, I couldn’t wait to see innovation in action.
-And, as a marketer, I was eager to learn how companies considered the marketing element in their product planning; while innovation abounds, I often observe that one of the most frequently missteps is the marketing piece: how will you reach your end user?
+When I was packing my bags to head to California and Germany this month, surrounded by all this talk of innovation, I couldn’t wait to see innovation in action.
+And, as a marketer, I was eager to learn how companies considered the marketing element in their product planning; while innovation abounds, I often observe that one of the most frequent missteps is the marketing piece: how will you reach your end user?
 How will you make your product connect with their needs?
 What’s your unique value proposition?
-Commonly remain unanswered, much do the dismay of myself — and the end user.
+Commonly remaining unanswered, much to the dismay of myself — and the end user.